johnmatthewcastro/johnmatthewcastro.github.io/README.md

 # johnmatthewcastro.github.io
-A website that hosts and exhibits jmc's projects
+A website that hosts and exhibits john matthew's projects